I’ve had a lot of requests for more information on food, but I realize a lot of newer readers may not even know my story

 It was when I went to college that my diet went to pot and I started living on pizza and drinking Coke like it was water.
 I gained 20 pounds, and my IBS, which I’d always struggled with, went a little bit crazy.
 But I was a stupid kid and thought that is just the way I was made and I had to live with it.

 I got my weight under control my senior year when I joined Jenny Craig, and I managed it for years with what I not-so-fondly call my “binge-and-starve” approach to dieting.
 I was thin, but not healthy.

 After my third child, my health fell apart.
 I had some really weird episodes that landed me in the ER.
 I would feel hot and dizzy and then get extremely sick to my stomach with terrible IBS-like cramping.
 Then I’d get cold and eventually pass out.
 It would end with the chills and a nasty outbreak of hives.
 It was so strange.

 Once I had to get off a plane just before takeoff because I didn’t have my Ativan with me, and I was having a minor freak-out episode.
 I was all-around one pretty messed up lady.

-Of course I knew my diet was crappy, and we all hear studies about organic foods being healthier and all sorts of information on food, but it always seemed too complex and overwhelming so I would just shove it all to the back of my mind and drink another Coke.
+Of course, I knew my diet was crappy.
+We all hear studies about organic foods being healthier and all sorts of information on food, but it always seemed too complex and overwhelming, so I would just shove it all to the back of my mind and grab another Coke.

 My Real Food Conversion